github/octocatalog-diff/doc/dev/api/v1/objects/diff.md

 Note: Internally `~` and `!` represent different types of changes, but when presenting the output, these can generally be considered equivalent.

+#### `#new_file` (String)

+Returns the filename of the Puppet manifest giving rise to the resource as it exists in the new catalog.

+Note that this is a pass-through of information provided in the Puppet catalog, and is not calculated by octocatalog-diff.
+If the Puppet catalog does not contain this information, this method will return `nil`.

+Note also that if the diff represents removal of a resource, this will return `nil`, because the resource does not exist in the new catalog.

+#### `#new_line` (String)

+Returns the line number within the Puppet manifest giving rise to the resource as it exists in the new catalog.
+(See `#new_file` for the filename of the Puppet manifest.)

+Note that this is a pass-through of information provided in the Puppet catalog, and is not calculated by octocatalog-diff.
+If the Puppet catalog does not contain this information, this method will return `nil`.

+Note also that if the diff represents removal of a resource, this will return `nil`, because the resource does not exist in the new catalog.

 #### `#new_value` (Object)

 Returns the value of the resource from the new catalog.